Modifications in Houston

 Altering the Terms of Your Divorce Decree

 A lot of time and effort goes into hashing out the terms of your divorce decree.
 That said, despite all the energy you and your former spouse devote to its creation, you will likely need some modifications in the future to accommodate your ever changing lives.
-At The Pollard Firm, PLLC in Houston, our family law firm has the knowledge and experience necessary to help you petition the court for the modifications you need as you continue to move forward.
+At our family law firm in Houston has the knowledge and experience necessary to help you petition the court for the modifications you need as you continue to move forward.

 Modifying Your Divorce Decree